 In December 2020, the Therapeutic Goods Administration (TGA) announced a final decision to down-schedule certain low dose cannabidiol (CBD) preparations from Schedule 4 (Prescription Medicine) to Schedule 3 (Pharmacist Only Medicine).

 The decision allowed low-dose CBD containing products, up to a maximum of 150 mg/day, for use in adults that have been approved by the TGA, to be supplied over the counter by a pharmacist, without a prescription.
 The decision limits over-the-counter supply to only those products that are approved by the TGA and included on the Australian Register of Therapeutic Goods (ARTG).

-Cannabis’ disposition in Australia in recent years has been shaped with a thick history of legal impediments, strong public support, media influence, and on.
-Even with some of these constraints, cannabis consumption for either medicinal or recreational use, managed to establish a strong foothold among Australians.
-Thus, it’s safe to say that the future of cannabis as an industry or plant does not look so bleak at all.
+Cannabis’ disposition in Australia in recent years has been shaped with a thick history of legal impediments, strong public support and media influence.
+Even with some of these constraints, cannabis consumption for either medicinal or recreational use, managed to establish a strong foothold in Australia.
+For now, advocates continue to work towards a bright and legal future for the cannabis industry.

 1 Jiggens, J. (N.D).
 True Hemp in Australia

 2 Makkai, T., McAllister, I. (1997) Marijuana in Australia: Patterns and attitudes.
 Available at: https://www.aic.gov.au/sites/default/files/2020-05/marijuana-in-australia-patterns-and-attitudes.pdf